anshisinghh/cse15l-lab-reports/lab1.md

 ```

 When the command was run the working directory was ‘/home/user’.
 When *cat* is used with no arguments, it expects input from the user.
 I inputted “Hello!
-Testing input” which was then displayed back to me, same with the next line that I imputed “Another line”.
+Testing input” which was then displayed back to me, same with the next line that I inputted “Another line”.
 Then I used ‘Ctrl+C’ to exit out of the command.

 ### Using *cat* with a path to a directory as an argument
 ```